-Although we generally seek to lease the REO Residential acquires on foreclosure, we may determine to sell the properties that do not meet Residential's investment criteria.
+Although Residential seeks to lease the majority of REO properties it acquires on foreclosure, it may also sell the properties that do not meet its rental investment criteria.
 The real estate market and home prices will determine proceeds from any sale of real estate.
 In addition, while we seek to track real estate price trends and estimate the effects of those trends on the valuations of Residential's portfolios of residential mortgage loans, future real estate values are subject to influences beyond our control.